 Our University is one of just 21 ESRC Doctoral Training Centres, enabling us to offer studentships to psychology students intending to pursue a research degree.
 We are supported by some of the most prestigious funding bodies, including the European Commission and the Leverhulme Trust.

 Our academic staff include award-winning teachers and prize-winning researchers who are international experts in their own research areas.
+We are 17th in UK for research power in psychology (Times Higher Education research power measure, Research Excellence Framework 2021).

 The Cognitive and Developmental Psychology Group are researching attention, language, decision-making, and memory.
 Recent projects have investigated the psychology of energy reduction, the enhancement of human memory through technology, and improvements in the usability and design of transport maps.